-As a practical matter, the answers to many of the above questions depend on whether the property owners in question have homeowner’s insurance.
-The answers also might vary city to city or county to county as ordinances and local regulations vary and as local municipal departments are at times responsible for cleaning up neighborhoods.
+The answers to many of the above questions depend on whether the property owners have homeowner’s insurance.
+Further, the answers might vary due to city or county ordinance.
+It is possible local ordinances and regulations dictate that local municipal departments are, at times, responsible for cleaning up neighborhoods.

-As a general rule, compensation may not be obtained for losses, damage, or harm suffered as a result of an act of God, which means an occurrence due directly and exclusively to natural causes without human intervention and which no amount of foresight or care, reasonably exercised, could have prevented (including natural disasters). “[D]amages resulting from an act of God are not ordinarily chargeable to anyone.”
+Generally, a court may not award damages for losses, damage, or harm suffered resulting from an “act of God.”
+An act of God means an occurrence due directly and exclusively to natural causes without human intervention and for which no amount of foresight or care, reasonably exercised, could have prevented (including natural disasters). “[D]amages resulting from an act of God are not ordinarily chargeable to anyone.”
 Hutchings v.
 Anderson, 452 S.W.2d 10, 15 (Tex.
 App.—Dallas 1970, no writ).
 There are, however, at least two exceptions to this general rule.

-The first exception to the “act of God” rule is damage suffered by a homeowner or tenant due to high winds or rain may be covered by an insurance policy, and damage caused by flooding may be covered by a separate flood insurance policy (sold by an insurance agent and overseen by the Federal Emergency Management Agency as part of the National Flood Insurance Program).
-The first question, then, is whether the homeowner or tenant has an insurance policy, and the second is, if so, whether the policy covers losses due to the specific kind of damage that has occurred (for example, damage from high winds and rain).
-A policy may exclude coverage for any losses from disasters altogether or may cover only some types of losses, but not others.
-In one case, a policy did not mention disasters specifically, but excluded from coverage any losses caused by floods and high water, “whether driven by wind or not.”
-That policy language prompted a fact-intensive inquiry into which damages were caused by rising waters and which were caused by wind-driven rain.
+The act of God doctrine exempts high wind and rain damage covered by the homeowner or tenant’s insurance policy.
+Additionally, the doctrine also exempts flood damage covered by a separate flood insurance policy.
+While insurance agents sell flood insurance, the Federal Emergency Management Agency oversees flood insurance policies as part of the National Flood Insurance Program.
+Thus, the first question is whether the homeowner or tenant has an insurance policy.
+The second question is whether the policy covers losses due to the specific kind of damage that occurred (e.g. high winds and rain damage).
+A policy may entirely exclude coverage for losses from disasters or only cover certain types of losses.
+In one case, a policy did not mention disasters specifically, but excluded from coverage any losses caused by floods and high water “whether driven by wind or not.”
+That policy language prompted a fact3-2 intensive inquiry into whether rising waters or wind-driven rain caused the damages.
 National Union Fire Insurance Co. v.
 Cox, 393 S.W.2d 939 (Tex.
-App.— Houston 1965, no writ).
+App.—Houston 1965, no writ).

-The second thing to note is that this “act of God” doctrine applies only where a natural disaster or similar act of God is the sole or exclusive cause of the damages.
+Regardless of whether the negligent person reasonably foresaw the disaster or its force, the act of God doctrine is inapplicable to situations in which negligence was the substantial contributing cause of the damages.
+Instead, the doctrine only applies when a natural disaster or similar act of God is the sole or exclusive cause of the damages.
 Macedonia Baptist Church v.
 Gibson, 833 S.W.2d 557, 560 (Tex.
-App.—Texarkana 1992, writ denied) (“An accident is the result of an act of God when it is due directly and exclusively to natural causes without human intervention.”).
-It does not apply to situations in which negligence has been a substantial contributing cause of the damages, regardless of whether or not the person who is negligent could have reasonably foreseen the disaster or its force.
-After a homeowner successfully sued to recover for damages caused by a billboard sign that collapsed on her house during Hurricane Alicia in 1983, one Texas court stated:
+App.— Texarkana 1992, writ denied) (“An accident is the result of an act of God when it is due directly and exclusively to natural causes without human intervention.”).
+For example, after a homeowner successfully recovered damages caused by a billboard sign that collapsed on her house in 1983’s Hurricane Alicia, one Texas court stated:

 3.4 Assistance Numbers

-Federal Emergency Management Agency (FEMA); 1-800-621-FEMA (3362); FEMA App.
-If your home was damaged during a disaster and repairs are not covered by insurance, you may qualify for a FEMA grant to make it safe and livable.
-Structural repairs (roof, foundation, etc.) may be covered, but cosmetic repairs (shutters, carpet, etc.) will not be covered.
+Federal Emergency Management Agency (“FEMA”); 1-800-621-FEMA (3362); FEMA App.
+If your home was damaged during a disaster and repairs are not covered by insurance, you may qualify for a FEMA grant to make your home safe and livable.
+Structural repairs (roof, foundation, etc.) may be covered.
+However, the FEMA grant will not cover cosmetic repairs (shutters, carpet, etc.).
 FEMA encourages homeowners with damage to register so that an agent can be sent to assess the damage and determine what repairs can be covered.
 Register online at DisasterAssistance.gov, by calling 1-800-621-FEMA (3362), or on the FEMA App.

 Generally, FEMA requires private property owners to use their own resources to clean up debris from their property.
-Local government officials may set up various options to assist residents in collecting and disposing of debris after a disaster, including providing drop-off sites or a curbside collection program.
-Removal of debris by a public entity generally requires an immediate threat to life, public health, or safety and must be expressly authorized by state or local authorities.
+However, local government officials may set up various options to assist residents in collecting and disposing of debris after a disaster.
+These could include provision of drop-off sites or a curbside collection program, among others.
+A public entity’s removal of debris generally requires an immediate threat to life, public health, or safety.
+Further, state or local authorities must expressly authorize the emergency debris removal.
 Private landowners should call 3-1-1 or contact local government if they believe the city should authorize debris removal as part of the public interest.
-See FEMA’s fact sheet on public assistance for the removal of debris from private property.
+Further information is located on FEMA’s public assistance fact sheet concerning the removal of debris from private property.

 B. State of Texas

-Texas Department of Insurance (TDI); 1-800-578-4677.
-TDI offers services to consumers and insurers, including help locating insurance carriers, monitoring insurance fraud, and offering answers to Frequently Asked Questions.
-In addition, TDI issues important bulletins relating to disasters and post-disaster claims handling.
-Insurance-related complaints can be made to TDI via their website.
-For questions or assistance, contact the consumer helpline at 800-252-3439.
+Texas Department of Insurance (“TDI”); 1-800-578-4677.
+TDI offers services to consumers and insurers, including help locating insurance carriers, monitoring insurance fraud, and answering Frequently Asked Questions.
+In addition, TDI issues important bulletins relating to disasters and handling post-disaster claims.
+TDI considers insurance-related complaints via its website.
+For questions or assistance, contact TDI’s consumer helpline at 1-800-252-3439.
 See TDI’s website for other disaster resources.